How to Choose the Best Social Trading Platform

 Social brokers generally charge a bit more commission on trades than standard retail brokers.
 The difference is usually not too much and when the great benefits of social trading are considered, this extra cost is really worth it.
 Traders who want to engage in social trading may want to compare the spreads and commissions between different social brokers, though.

-Another major criterion on which social trading platforms differ greatly is the amount of information they give about each trader on their network, including of course yourself, once you sign up.
+Another major criterion on which social trading platforms differ greatly is the amount of information they give about each trader, including of course yourself, once you sign up.
 Even though the whole raison d’etre of social trading platforms is to make trading information available to others, some share more data than others, or in more transparent ways.

 It is rare, for example, for social trading platforms to display a user’s entire trade-by-trade trading history since it would be too cumbersome to scroll through.
 So while the actions of closing and opening positions will show up on your feed, there will be no record of closed positions to be viewed later for each individual trader.
 Instead, past data gets agglomerated into statistics, usually represented through various charts and graphs, to make it easier for you to measure each trader’s performance.
 This is where things get slightly tricky because this type of data can be presented in a million different ways, some of them highly misleading.